goooseman/devsparks-blog/SPEC.md

   - contains only colors and other changes for light theme, do not contain any common styles
 - themes/devsparks/static/css/theme-dark.css
   - contains only colors and other changes for dark theme, do not contain any common styles
-- themes/devsparks/static/js/theme-switcher.js (should contain JS for theme-switcher in the header)
+- themes/devsparks/static/js/theme.js (should contain JS for theme switcher + system theme monitoring in the header)
 - themes/devsparks/static/js/footer-image.js
 - themes/devsparks/static/js/remark42.js:
   - Should contain the following snippet: